-- Marketing Programs.
+Marketing Programs.
 Marketing programs for wool were carried out in Western Europe, Eastern Europe, China, India, South America, Mexico, Egypt and Canada.
 The strategy was one of niche marketing.
 Due to the fact that the United States has limited volumes available, the program sought to find buyers for specific wool types and match U.S. supplies precisely to buyer needs.
-Tactics were as follows: - U.S. suppliers' missions to target markets during the off season (September March) to familiarize U.S. companies with market opportunities and requirements. - International buyer missions (reverse trade missions) to major U.S. wool centers during the in season (March - June) to enable potential customers to see U.S. wool potential for themselves and make actual purchases. - Assistance with technical processing trials (via processing trials and the Quality Samples Program) coupled with ongoing contact and trade missions.
+Tactics were as follows:

+- U.S. suppliers' missions to target markets during the off season (September March) to familiarize U.S. companies with market opportunities and requirements. - International buyers' missions (reverse trade missions) to major U.S. wool centers during the 'in' season (March - June) to enable potential customers to see U.S. wool potential for themselves and make actual purchases. - Assistance with technical processing trials (via processing trials and the Quality Samples Program) coupled with ongoing contact and trade missions.
 Technical assistance focused on showing target companies optimum blending procedures to get the desired product.
-Because U.S. wool has unique characteristics and values, it is often used to blend with different types of wools or fibers from other sources in creating top, yarn, etc. - In key expanding markets (China and India), ASI has established an "on-ground" presence with a representative to assist U.S. exporters and international buyers to expand U.S. wool purchases.
-ASI has a representative in China and in India. - Customer Retention.
-The United States continues to retain one-half of the approximately 30 customers cultivated in the past seven years as regular customers.
-Many were convinced to try additional wool types and to buy incremental volumes this past fiscal year.
+Because U.S. wool has unique characteristics and values, it is often used to blend with different types of wools or fibers from other sources in creating top, yarn, etc.